SeatBoost-Inc/seatboost-sdk-docs/docs/getting-started-ios.md

 Update your main app's `Podfile` to include the SeatBoost SDK as a local pod.
 Add the following configuration:

+- Use the base `SeatBoostSdk` pod for the standard (Stripe-based) payment flows.
+- If your airline requires Adyen through IberiaPay, also include the optional `SeatBoostSdk/IberiaPay` subspec to enable the Adyen dependencies.

 ```Podfile
 platform :ios, '13.0'
 use_frameworks!